 Ms H referred her complaint to the Financial Ombudsman.
-Our Investigator didn't think Barclays had to do anything further.
+Our Investigator didn't think Nationwide had to do anything further.
 She wasn't persuaded Ms H had lost money to a scam.
-This was because, despite requesting it, our Investigator hadn't been provided sufficient evidence of the origin of the funds.
-Nor could she know what happened to the funds and whether they were lost to a scam - only that Ms H had purchased crypto, gift cards and sent money via a payment service provider (PSP).
+This was because, despite requesting it, she didn't think she'd been provided sufficient evidence to show which of the disputed payments related to the alleged scams (based on, for example, the screenshots of the crypto and gift card receipts that had been provided).